nekevss/nekevss/README.md

 This project is a tool I develop and maintain for work.
 It's essentially a staging area/mini CMS for Staples operations team that was designed to streamline our content process.
-As of 2024-04-19, it's been generally adopted by the ops team and strategy, and has been used to quality assure and process content on nearly all products published to any BU for the past 4 years.
+As of 2024-08-14, it's been generally adopted by the ops team and strategy, and has been used to quality assure and process content on nearly all products published to any Staples business unit (Staples, Staples Advantage, Quill, Marketplace) for the past 4 years.
 Oh, it can also generate content based off an internal style guide.
 So that was handy and fun to implement! :smile:

 It's also **serverless**!
 Some compute for more functionality was requested but not receieved, so it has no server.